ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/attainment_at_age_11.md

 # Guidance
 [41 regions in the UK] are ranked from the best outcomes to the worst outcomes.
-They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.<br>
+They are then divided into 5 equally-sized groups (‘quintiles’), from the best 20% to the worst 20%.

 The figure for each region shows the percentage of pupils who met the expected standard in reading, writing and maths at 11 years old.
 Figures are shown separately for FSM-eligible pupils and non-eligible pupils.
-The gap between these 2 groups is also shown for each region.<br>
+The gap between these 2 groups is also shown for each region.

 The lines either side of the dots represent confidence intervals – the range of values that the 'true' value for the region is highly likely to be within.
 Read more about [confidence intervals].